discord-gophers/goapi-gen/README.md

 OpenAPI specifications, so let our code generator do that work for you, so that you can focus on implementing the business logic for your service.

-We have chosen to use [Echo](https://github.com/labstack/echo) as our default HTTP routing engine, due to its speed and simplicity for the generated stubs, and [Chi](https://github.com/go-chi/chi) is also supported as an alternative.
+We have chosen to use [Chi](https://github.com/go-chi/chi) as our HTTP routing engine, due to its speed, simplicity, and compatibility with `net/http`.

 This package tries to be too simple rather than too generic, so we've made some design decisions in favor of simplicity, knowing that we can't generate strongly